-13.You have a workshop, “Writing the Memoir: From Truth to Art” coming up September 20 & 21 at the Sitka Center for Art and Ecology in Oregon.
-What are some of the things your students can look forward to learning in the two-day session?
+13.You have a workshop, “Writing the Memoir: From Truth to Art” coming up at the Sitka Center for Art and Ecology in Oregon.
+What are some of the things your students can look forward to learning?

 I will try to balance nuts-and-bolts craft issues with some of the large questions that worry memoirists.
 We’ll address how to move from narration into retrospection, how to wear the hat of the storyteller as well as the one who muses on the story; and how to search for “the story under the story” as the late Grace Paley called it—to reach down deep to find the true heart of the experience you want to write.
 Maybe we’ll also address the difficult question of how to move around in time in a memoir, when we are adults writing from “now” and also as our younger selves, acting out the story.
 We’ll do some writing exercises and read some excerpts from other writers that serve as examples for some of these issues.